|

 7. Smooth the top, dust with cocoa powder, and chill for at least 4 hours or overnight.

-• Dust cocoa right before serving for the freshest look.
+• dust with cocoa just before serving for the cleanest finish

 Tiramisu-recipe